accers83/Weight-Plates-Calculator/README.md

 # Weight-Plates-Calculator
 Portfolio project.
-Weight-Plates-Calculator provides an offline available web solution for weight plate calculation, including local caching of personalised configuration.
+Weight-Plates-Calculator provides an offline ready web solution to identify which of the available weight plates is required to reach the requested target weight.
+Personalised configuration can be cached between sessions using local storage.

 ## Key features
 The Weight-Plates-Calculator demonstrates use of the following key features.